After we completed the introduction phase, we were ready to transition to the full GAPS diet. This felt like food freedom!

 If you follow the GAPS diet properly, it is very safe.
 Having a certified GAPS practitioner is a great idea if you’re dealing any serious health issues.
 That being said, many families have successfully followed the GAPS diet on their own, with amazing results.

 The only challenge that might come up is if you try and start the GAPS diet too aggressively.
 For example, if you introduce too much fermented food or a probiotic supplement too soon, the die off reaction can be pretty miserable, and can even make symptoms worse for a while.

-Avoid bad die off by going slowly and gradually.
-Really listen to your body.
-Avoid probiotic foods and supplements completely for a while if you have to.
+Dr. Natasha recommends avoiding bad die off by going slowly and gradually.
+She says to really listen to your body, and avoid probiotic foods and supplements completely for a while if you have to.

 Is there a vegan GAPS diet?

 I personally had to wrap my mind around this issue before I began the GAPS diet myself.
 Before starting GAPS, I was following a vegan diet in the hopes that it would solve my health issues.
 It definitely did not, and I knew I needed to do something different.

 That being said, I was hesitant at first to go from eating no animal products at all to a diet that is heavily focused on them.
 But I’m so glad I did.